-But nutrition is still a young science that is often driven by superstition, dogmatic religious beliefs, group think, culture, tradition, ethics and commercial interests.
+But nutrition is still a young science that is often driven by superstition, dogmatic religious beliefs, groupthink, culture, tradition, ethics and commercial interests.

 Not everyone claims to be a rocket scientist, but because everyone eats, everyone has beliefs and opinions about nutrition.
-Conducting research on humans is difficult, so the data we have is often incomplete, leading us to make well meaning ‘best guesses’ that often end with disastrous results that are hard to unwind.
+Conducting research on humans is difficult, so the data we have is often incomplete, leading us to make well-meaning ‘best guesses’ that often end with disastrous results that are hard to unwind.

 Nutritional research is often very expensive, meaning that research is often funded by large corporations with a financial interest in a particular outcome, which can cast doubt on the validity of the results.
 Nutritionists are also often not respected because they are seen to be regurgitating the messages that Big Food wants us to hear.

 While your diet doesn’t need a name or a belief system, it’s hard for the average punter who wants to eat healthily to isolate scientific truth from bias.
-So we often gravitate to nutritional camps that run the risk of tuning into fads when taken to extremes.
+So we often gravitate to nutritional camps that run the risk of turning into fads when taken to extremes.

 Our food system is far from immune to our ever-increasing rate of innovation and the pressures to grow things faster and more cheaply to feed our global population and drive profits for the companies that are stepping up to play a part.